 Adult Friendships

-The main answer was that as adults we are not naturally in situations for unplanned interactions and shared vulnerabilities, like we were in our years in school.
+In February, 2022, the American Psychological Association's Speaking of Psychology reported on an interview of Marisa Franco.
+PhD, an expert on friendship.
+The focus of the interview was about the question, "Why is it so hard for adults to make friends?"
+The main answer from Franco (2022) was that as adults we are not naturally in situations for unplanned interactions and shared vulnerabilities, like we were in our years in school.
 In the workplace there are stricter boundaries, such as professional decorum.
 Also, as we get older, we have less discretionary time and therefore focus more on the quality rather than the quantity of friendships.
-It has been found that adults are four or five times more likely to have no friends compared to decades ago.
-The pace of life is quicker, and the demands of family are often more.
+The pace of life is quicker, and the demands of family can be many.

 Contact Me